 - He punished Israel and Judah through captivity by foreign nations.

 Many interpret these as the actions of a stern God of retribution and justice.

 New Testament examples used to describe Jesus as gentle:

-On the other hand, many see the New Testament as quite different.
-It tells about Jesus Christ, the Son of God, who taught love toward others, showed mercy, healed multitudes of people, held children in His arms and gave His life as a sacrifice without resistance.
+On the other hand, many see Jesus in the New Testament as quite different.
+The New Testament scriptures present Jesus Christ, the Son of God, teaching about love toward others, showing mercy, healing multitudes of people, gently holding children in His arms, and giving His life as a sacrifice to save people from their sins.